carlosjtacon/atlas/readme.md

 I tend to forget all the details, so I want a way to remember.

 ### Different pages:
-- [ ] `globe` - 3D globe view, rendered with three.js with 1. pins that show different trips coordinates and 2. connection lines that follow the personal timeline steps.

-- [ ] `mappa` - 2D vector world map minimal color theme with all the tracks displayed and framed in a bounding square.

-- [ ] `whoami` - What is Atlas.
-Show carlos/person data, draw timeline and maybe also add trips on it (two different levels in the timeline).

 - [ ] `stream` - Timeline view for all posts with a tag showing the category.
 Can be also the RSS.
 Maybe it could be filtered by metadata (people, transportation...)

+- [ ] `globe` - 3D globe view, rendered with three.js with 1. pins that show different trips coordinates and 2. connection lines that follow the personal timeline steps.

+- [ ] `mappa` - 2D vector world map minimal color theme with all the tracks displayed and framed in a bounding square.

+- [ ] `line` - Timeline view of all posts, with different levels of view for timeline, days and trip items.

+- [ ] `tracks` - List of gpx from static files.

+- [ ] `persona` - Why Atlas and who am I. Show carlos/person data, draw timeline and maybe also add trips on it (two different levels in the timeline).

 - [ ] `category/index` - Timeline view page for categories (days, timeline, tracks, trips).
 Maybe it could be filtered by metadata (people, transportation...)